supamii/ah-swagger-plugin/README.md

 TODOs:

-* Make swagger html files optional
+* Make swagger html files optional or easily over-ridden
-* Describe swagger fields for each action
-* Include more examples for action descriptions
+* Follow up to see how swagger will honor the 'required' param type
 * Include tests

 ## License